 • The world's toughest highway

 For 25 years, LaFaver has lived in the tiny resort village of Candle Lake, a community of 850 full-time residents that falls within the provincial park boundary lines.
-She’s seen how the hue and length of the coloured sand fluctuates with the changing of the tides and the seasons.
+She’s seen how the hue and length of the coloured sand fluctuates with the currents and the seasons.
 So, on that afternoon, knowing that next year it may not appear in the same illuminating fashion, or at all, LaFaver and her family seized their opportunity.

 “We got off the boat and hung out there the whole day,” she said.
 “I didn’t know when I would get to see it that distinct along the whole shore [again].”

 Known simply as “Purple Sands Beach”, this secluded expanse of land has earned a reputation around Canada for its awe-inspiring geological feature.
 The grains of sand can appear in a spectrum of chromatic hues, ranging from lavender to magenta and sometimes even pink.
 Vivid particles can appear smeared down the shore like an artist’s brushstroke, scattered in clusters across rocks and rippled beneath the water’s surface in the lake’s shallow bays.

 Seeing this natural phenomenon in person has become a pilgrimage for naturalists, geological fanatics and out-of-town visitors, who arrive year-round with hopes of catching a glimpse before it's washed away or disappears underneath snowfall.

 “Well, you don’t think it’s real,” said Debbie Hunter, 64, a Candle Lake local who lives near Minowukaw Beach, one of the park’s designated campgrounds.

 It’s hard to believe that there’s purple sand.
 It’s just – it’s bizarre, really.